 You can post a review for any book that you have read by tapping on the Add (+) button at the bottom of your device screen on the app or top right hand corner on the website after login, followed by the button that says – ‘add a review’.
 To add the book review- first find the book you wish to review by either scanning its ISBN code or searching for it by its title or author and confirming the right book.
 You can also add books reviews when you see them on your community tab or through the book detail page.

-Yes, you can delete the books from wishlist and from the library ‘books I requested’ tab, you can delete on the app by pressing on the book icon for a couple of extra seconds, when you will let go, the app will give you the option to delete that book from your lists.
+Yes, you can delete the books from wishlist by pressing on the book icon for a couple of extra seconds, when you will let go, the app will give you the option to delete that book from your lists.
 If logging in from website then you can double click on book icons from your profile screen.

 You can change your profile picture by tapping on the three bars on the top left of your screen, selecting Profile on the slider screen and then tapping on Change Picture text next to your profile picture.

-Your posts are visible to the students and the teachers in your school.
-If your school has invited your parents to join Browzly, then parents will be able to see your posts as well.
+Your posts are visible the verified students, their parents and teachers signed in from your school.
 Members outside your school can not see your posts.

-Your profile will be visible to the teachers and students of your school only, when they click on your name or your picture.
+Your profile will be visible to your parents and verified teachers and students of your school only, when they click on your name or your picture.
 It will not be visible to members outside your school.
-Your parents if invited and signed in will also be able to see your profile, but other parents even within your school will not be able to see your profile.
+Other parents even within your school will not be able to see your profile.

-Other members of your school can see your name, class, profile picture, books you marked read, your wishlist, books you listed on your school’s swap shelf and the reviews you wrote.
-They can also see the number of Swids you have available.
+All members of your school can see your name, class, profile picture, books you marked read, your wishlist, books you listed on your school’s swap shelf and the reviews you wrote. teachers and your parents will also be able to view your Reading reports.

-The library shows books that may be available in your school’s library exclusively for your school members to request.
-Browzly allows you to browse through your school library from your device, in your own time, so you can select the books you would like to borrow on your next visit.
-The tab may or may not show all the books that may be physically available in the library, when you visit.
-This may be due to partial upload by your school librarian or the database missing a few ISBNs that could not be found upon upload or some books being out of the library at the time.
-When you get books out of your library, you must continue to follow the same rules that you have been following with all the library books up until now- for example- return the books on or before their due date.
+The ‘Get from library’ tab shows those books that are recommended for you and are also available in your school’s library.
+You may add these books to your wishlist or press request Library button, as an information to your library teacher that you would like to get that book, on one of your next visits.
+The tab may or may not show all the books that may be physically available in the library, as Browzly does not provide the live library catalogue.
+When you request or get books out of your library, you must continue to follow the same rules that you have been following with all the library books up until now- for example- return the books on or before their due date.

-- On the swapshop, you can list any books that can physically change hands such as paper backs, hardcovers or audiobooks, as long as they have a valid ISBN number on them.
-Ebooks cannot be listed as they cannot be passed on.
+a.
+On the swap shop, you can list any books that can physically change hands such as paperbacks, hardcovers or audiobooks, as long as they have a valid ISBN number on them. eBooks cannot be listed as they cannot be passed on.

-- You must not list any contents that may cause harassment of any nature to anyone or those that are not allowed in the country of your residence.
+e.
+You must not list any contents that may cause harassment of any nature to anyone or that are not allowed in the country of your residence.